 Start with a skin-off pork belly, and cut it into 1 1/2 inch cubes.
 Keep in mind that, like all meat, the cubes will lose some of their size while cooking, so you want to cut them a bit oversized to account for that.

-Then you’re going to set your smoker up for smoking the pork belly burnt ends indirectly, somewhere in the 250ºF-275ºF range and add a couple of cherry (or other fruit wood) for smoke.
+Then you’re going to set your smoker up for smoking the your pork burnt ends indirectly, somewhere in the 250ºF-275ºF range and add a couple of cherry (or other fruit wood) for smoke.

 Place all of the burnt ends on a cooking rack, without them actually touching, so they can develop a bark.
 Place the burnt ends on the smoker to cook over indirect heat.

 Once you have tenderized your burnt ends, move them over to a new pan, and toss with your favorite BBQ pork glaze.
-Place back on the smoker for 5 more minutes to caramelize the sauce.
+Place back on the smoker for 5 more minutes to caramelize with your glaze.

 Finally, simply serve on a platter alongside some sauce, and have everyone asking for more!